Quick Answer

 - How much does a gym membership in Malta cost?

 - Gym memberships in Malta range from around €25-35/month for budget gyms like 24/7 Fitness Club, to €50-65/month for mid-range options like Best Gyms Malta and Fort Fitness, up to €70-90/month for premium facilities like Cynergi which include a pool, sauna, and group classes.
 CrossFit memberships typically cost €70-130/month.
 Day passes are available at most gyms for around €10-16.
+For a tier-by-tier breakdown across Malta's gym market, see our companion guide on [gym membership cost in Malta](/blog/gym-membership-cost-malta).

 - What gyms are near Sliema in Malta?